JaRule22/py-projects/README.md

 # py-projects
-A list of python mini and large projects
+A list of python mini and medium sized projects